Salivary Gland Cancer UK

 @sgcanceruk

-about 11 days ago There are so many ways to support our work – and every single one helps us move closer to better research, better awareness, and better outcomes for those living with salivary gland cancer.
+about 28 days ago There are so many ways to support our work – and every single one helps us move closer to better research, better awareness, and better outcomes for those living with salivary gland cancer.
 Here are 5 ways you can make an impact 💙 Which one will you choose?
 Visit our website for all the details. #SalivaryGlandCancer #SGCUK #FundraisingForHope #SupportSGCUK #CancerAwareness #MakeADifference @SGCancerUK

-about 13 days ago We’ve set an ambitious fundraising goal of £150,000, and we need your help to achieve it!
+about a month ago We’ve set an ambitious fundraising goal of £150,000, and we need your help to achieve it!
 Do you love sport and adventure?
 Here are some exciting fundraising ideas perfect for any sporty, adrenaline enthusiast looking to make a real difference!
 Your efforts will help fund vital research and provide support for those affected by salivary gland cancer.
 Whether you’re organising a race, taking on a physical challenge, or pushing your limits in another way, every step you take brings us closer to the future we all want to see.
 Let’s make this happen together! 💙 #SGCDay #SGCUKDay #SalivaryGlandCancerDay #SalivaryGlandCancerUKDay #SGCDayFundraiser #SalivaryGlandCancerDayFundraiser #SalivaryGlandCancerFundraiser #SGCUKFundraiser @SGCancerUK

-about 18 days ago This month, we’re coming together for a special event where you can connect with others who truly understand.
+about a month ago This month, we’re coming together for a special event where you can connect with others who truly understand.
 Whether you're living with salivary gland cancer or supporting someone who is, this is a chance to share your journey and find support in a caring community.
 Join us to listen, learn, and uplift one another in a welcoming space. 📅 Date: Saturday, May 10th, 2025 📍 Location: Sheffield For more details, visit our website.
 We can’t wait to see you there! 💙 #SGC #SGCUK #SalivaryGlandCancerAwareness #CancerSupportCommunity #CancerAwarenessCampaign @SGCancerUK

-about 20 days ago 🗓️ Our next UK Salivary Gland Cancer Research Working Group meeting takes place next month on Friday 9 May 2025 in Sheffield.
+about a month ago 🗓️ Our next UK Salivary Gland Cancer Research Working Group meeting takes place next month on Friday 9 May 2025 in Sheffield.
 This collaborative group brings together leading researchers, clinicians and advocates from across the UK, all focused on improving the understanding, diagnosis and treatment of salivary gland cancers.
 Together, we're working to: 🔹 Review and refine clinical guidelines 🔹 Standardise pathology reporting 🔹 Improve diagnostic pathways 🔹 Support better decision-making in complex cases It’s all about building stronger, evidence-based care for everyone affected by salivary gland cancer.
 Want to know more or get involved?
 Visit our website for details: #SalivaryGlandCancer #SGCUK #UKSGCRWG #CancerResearch @SGCancerUK

-about 21 days ago 🎉 Help Us Win £5,000! 🎉 The Health & Wellbeing Special Draw by the Benefact Group is OPENING TODAY — and we need your nomination! 💙 10 charities will each receive £5,000, and your nomination could help Salivary Gland Cancer UK secure vital funding for support services, awareness campaigns and research.
+about a month ago 🎉 Help Us Win £5,000! 🎉 The Health & Wellbeing Special Draw by the Benefact Group is OPENING TODAY — and we need your nomination! 💙 10 charities will each receive £5,000, and your nomination could help Salivary Gland Cancer UK secure vital funding for support services, awareness campaigns and research.
 It only takes a minute to nominate us — and it could make a huge difference to people living with salivary gland cancer. 📣 Please share and spread the word!
 Thank you for your support 💙 Nominate us here: #SGCUK #SalivaryGlandCancer #HealthAndWellbeing @SGCancerUK

 Help Us Win £5,000!